 F. Rules and Regulations

-Participants acknowledge and agree to abide by all provisions of DPA section 708, as amended, and regulations related thereto which are promulgated by FEMA, HHS, the Attorney General, and the FTC.
+Participants acknowledge and agree to take reasonable measures to abide by all provisions of DPA section 708, as amended, and regulations related thereto which are promulgated by FEMA, HHS, the Attorney General, and the FTC.
 FEMA has promulgated standards and procedures pertaining to voluntary agreements in 44 CFR part 332.
 The Administrator shall inform Participants of new rules and regulations as they are issued.

 G. Modification and Amendment